 Do you love dark chocolate and coffee?
-Both of them have bitter flavors that some people can taste – and some people cannot!
-We have a bunch of different genes that code for different taste receptors.
+Both have bitter flavors that some people can taste – and others cannot!
+We have a bunch of different genes that code for other taste receptors.
 So different genetic variants of those taste receptor genes mean that foods don’t taste the same to everyone.

 Want to learn more about your taste receptors?
 Check out the full article on taste receptors.

 *SNP stands for Single Nucleotide Polymorphism, which is when one of the nucleotide bases (the A, C, G, or Ts) is replaced by a different nucleotide base in a gene.

 Want more quick bits about your genes?
 Read through all the Snips about SNPs.